 How to check LCP and CLS

-For historical field data used by Google, you can use Treo.sh.
+For historical field data, you can use Treo.
 It offers a visualization of your field data for the last 28-day average aggregate by month.
 It also offers filtering metrics per country.

-Currently, the Wp Rocket plugin does have multiple features to assist in improving LCP, CLS, and even beta Core Web Vitals metric INTP.
+Perfmatters and Wp Rocket plugins have multiple features to improve LCP and CLS metrics.
 Nitropack is also a plugin to improve Core Web Vitals that offers better results for higher pricing.
 FlyingPress has been adding many features to fix Core Web Vitals.
+Other plugins:

 - Free image CDNs or fastest CDNs